Sedmeq/MyDiaryProject/README.md

-# MySecondProject - Personal Diary
+# MyDiaryProject - Personal Diary

 A modern web application built with **ASP.NET Core MVC** and **Entity Framework Core** for managing your personal diary entries with ease.